tiayyba/CYT180_Lab7/index.md

 ### What Is Exploratory Data Analysis (EDA)?

 Exploratory Data Analysis (EDA) focuses on understanding the dataset and uncovering patterns.

-#### Key Characteristics
-- Examines trends and distributions
-- Identifies relationships between variables
-- Detects anomalies or unexpected behavior
-- Helps guide preprocessing and modeling decisions
+This process examines trends and distributions, identifies relationships between variables, detects anomalies or unexpected behavior, and helps guide preprocessing and modeling decisions.

 #### Typical EDA Tasks
 - Summary statistics (mean, median, quartiles)